SOHAIL1996/Automatic_Test_Generation_For_Robot_Self_Examination/README.md

 ## Configuration

-To configure the parameters of the simulator goto the utilities file and set the parameters in the configuration file.
+To configure the parameters of the simulator, open the utilities folder and set the parameters in the configuration file.

 ## Simulation Startup